 Each campus with student housing has developed a plan and identified financing to provide network connectivity in all student residences.

 Responsibility: Campuses, IT

 The availability of network connections in student residence facilities is not only an educational requirement but also a competitive necessity.
-While student housing at St. George's University is self-financing through its revenue streams, student expectations dictate that every dorm room must have network connectivity.
+While student housing at St. George's University is self-financing through its revenue streams, student expectations dictate that every dorm room must have wired and wireless network connectivity.
 In order to accommodate financial realities, this was accomplished through a multi-year plan.
-All dorm rooms on the True Blue campus now have such network connectivity in place.
+All dorm rooms on the True Blue and Grand Anse campuses now have such network connectivity in place.

 Action 5) Address Student Access Issues